platformsh/platformsh-docs/src/security/compliance-guidance.md

 ## Security & Compensating Controls

-* For those customers needing to meet SAQ C or SAQ D, a Platform.sh Enterprise Plan may be needed in order to fully meet your needs.
+* For those customers needing to meet PCI SAQ C or SAQ D, a Platform.sh Enterprise Plan may be needed in order to fully meet your needs.
 Please [contact us](https://platform.sh/contact) for more information.

 * For a list of security measures, please see our [Security page](https://platform.sh/security).